Bool expressions are used to evaluate conditions and should always return in a true or false value.

 Evaluate multiple fields using the && (and) operator:

-Employment.EmployeeStatusCode == 'A' && Employment.EmployeeTypeCode == 'REG'
+Employment.EmployeeStatusCode == "A" && Employment.EmployeeTypeCode == "REG"

-Employment.EmployeeStatus == 'Active' && Employment.WorkerType == 'Regular'
+Employment.EmployeeStatus == "Active" && Employment.WorkerType == "Regular"

 Evaluate multiple fields using the || (or) operator:

-Employment.EmployeeStatusCode == 'A' || Employment.EmployeeStatusCode == 'L'
+Employment.EmployeeStatusCode == "A" || Employment.EmployeeStatusCode == "L"

 Employment.EmployeeStatus == 'Active' || Employment.EmployeeStatus == 'Leave'